 First quarter and last quarter occur when the 3 are at right angles.
 At first quarter, the right side of the moon is lit.
 At last quarter, the left side is lit.

 Phases can be confusing until we visualize them.
 A waxing crescent follows a new moon.
 A waning crescent precedes a new moon.
 When a new moon covers the sun, there is a solar eclipse.
 When the earth covers a full moon, there is a lunar eclipse.

 "Gibbous" is a strange word.
-The only time I see this word is in relation to a waxing or a waning moon.
+The only time I see it is in relation to a waxing or a waning moon.
 It means bulging.

 Both the moon and the earth reflect sunlight.
 Standing on the moon, we would see the stationary earth go through phases.
 The earth is not seen from the moon's far side.

 The sky on the moon is dark because there is no atmosphere.
-There is no sound because sound waves travel through air.
+There is no sound on the moon because sound waves travel through air.

 Aristarchus - Named after the Greek astronomer, Aristarchus of Samos, this is the brightest crater on the moon.
 It has a central peak and a wall covered with ejected material spreading into rays.

 Copernicus - This impact crater in the Ocean of Storms has a ray system and a circular rim.
-Apollo 12 landed nearby.
+Apollo 12 landed close by.